-10.4(c) Scheduled overtime work must have the prior approval of the Administrative Director or his/her designee.
+10.4(c) Scheduled overtime work must have the prior approval of the Chief Administrative Judge or his/her designee.

-10.4(d) The Clerk of the Court of Appeals, a Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge or the Administrative Director will take all reasonable steps to provide for an equitable distribution of scheduled overtime opportunities among qualified permanent employees of the appropriate work unit, provided, however, that such overtime opportunities may be denied to an employee who has been determined to have a poor record of attendance and/or tardiness by the final determination of discipline or the alternate discipline procedure for time and attendance infractions.
+10.4(d) The: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; Chief Administrative Judge for the Office of Court Administration; and District Administrative Judge or an appropriate local judge in the trial courts will take all reasonable steps to provide for an equitable distribution of scheduled overtime opportunities among qualified permanent employees of the appropriate work unit, provided, however, that such overtime opportunities may be denied to an employee who has been determined to have a poor record of attendance and/or tardiness by the final determination of discipline or the alternate discipline procedure for time and attendance infractions.
+For purposes of this Section